3ev/3ev-vagrant/README.md

-# Tev Basic Vagrant Box
+# Tev Modern Vagrant Box

-This basic Vagrant box mirrors the setup on a few different servers.
+This modern Vagrant box mirrors the setup on a few different servers.

 ## What's included?